agtumulak/dabbiew/README.md

 ## Command Mode
-Entering command mode (`:`) allows the user to call *any DataFrame method which returns a Series or DataFrame on the current selection*.
+Entering command mode (`:`) allows the user to call *any DataFrame method which returns a Series or DataFrame* on the current selection.
 For instance, the user can call `:sum()`, `:where(df==42)`, or even `:where(df==41).sum()` on a selection.
 The resulting Series or DataFrame is rendered on screen.
 To go back to the previous view, simply quit (`q`).
 Note the name of the current DataFrame